eadickson/1.-SQL_Project_2023_Job_Market_Data_Analysts/README.md

 The query uncovered which are the most demanded skills for the top 10 highest paying data analyst jobs in 2023, in the following order: 1.  **SQL**, 2. **Python**, 3. **Tableau**.
 Other skills like **R, Showflake, Pandas**, and **Excel** show varying degrees of demand.

-You can find the chart for the top-paying job skills here: [Skills for Top Paying Jobs](https://public.tableau.com/views/2_Skills_For_Top_Paying_Jobs/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+You can find the chart for the top-paying job skills here: [Skills for Top Paying Jobs](/Graphs/Skills_For_Top_Paying_Jobs.png)

-(This bar chart visualizes the count of skills for the top 10 paying jobs for data analysts; the chart was generated in Tableau from my SQL query results saved in an Excel file.)
+(This bar chart visualizes the count of skills for the top 10 paying jobs for data analysts.)

 ### 3. In-Demand Skills for Data Analysts:
 This query is for identifying the skills most demanded in job postings.